valkriaine/Factor_Launcher_Reboot/README.md

 All commits will be pushed to this repository instead.
 The last repo is obsolete

 A short video demo: https://www.youtube.com/watch?v=qMug_RbzzCg

+# Version 0.4.75
+Added a blur effect toggle.
+More customization options incoming

+better context references

+resolved a memory leak when reloading home fragment on Android 8 and below

+(Widget hosting is delayed.
+The settings screen is currently being worked on first.)

+# Version 0.4.73
+Migrated ChipsLayoutManager to Androidx

 # Version 0.4.71

 Fixed a memory leak when changing system wallpaper